 Built on land donated by the Calverley family the Oulton Institute and Harold Hall have been an integral part of village life for over a century as a place for meetings, sports and social functions.
 Initially the Institute was a single storey building with three rooms.
 In one of them villagers could read newspapers as most people could not afford to buy their own.
 Another room was used for billiards.

 A site on the corner of Fleet Lane and Aberford Road, which was later used for the War Memorial, had been originally favoured by the Calverley’s land agent, John Farrer, but he was overuled and the site on Quarry Hill was chosen.
 A public meeting to discuss the plans was held in July 1892 under the chairmanship of Thomas William Jewison, a doctor who lived with his widowed mother at The Elms in Oulton.
 He had been born in Rothwell where his father, surgeon Christopher Jewison, practised medicine.
 At the same meeting the headmaster of Oulton school, Ernest Boothroyd, was appointed secretary of the organising committee.
 He lived at Myrtle Cottage and was also a member of the Oulton-with-Woodlesford Parish Council.

-The Lord of the Manor, since he inherited from his father in 1868, was Edmund Calverley and it was his daughter, Gertrude Mabel Brooke-Hunt who laid the foundation stone for the Institute on 24 June 1893.
+The Lord of the Manor, since he had inherited it from his father in 1868, was Edmund Calverley and it was his daughter, Gertrude Mabel Brooke-Hunt who laid the foundation stone for the Institute on 24 June 1893.